riotjy/mobjy4j/README.md

 # mobjy for Java

-A collection of utilities to generate java classes and de-/serializers from data model defined in YAML.
+A collection of utilities to generate java, cpp (and in the future other) classes and de-/serializers from data model defined in YAML.

-TODOs: Add "boolean" type, CPP de-/serializers, cosmetics, testing...
+TODOs: Add "boolean" type, CPP de-/serializers, writing to files, cosmetics, testing, other languages...

 IMPORTANT NOTE:
 The project is in an early stage.
 Please be kind to it! ;-)